Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/sovereign_glue.md

+---
+category: items
+layout: page
 name: Sovereign Glue
-type: item
+tag: item

-# Sovereign Glue
+title: Sovereign Glue
+---

 _Wondrous item, legendary_

 This viscous, milky-white substance can form a permanent adhesive bond between any two objects.
 It must be stored in a jar or flask that has been coated inside with **oil of slipperiness**.
 When found, a container contains 1d6 + 1 ounces.